ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 -  [Provider Managed encryption for data-at-rest](block-file-storage-encryption-rest.html).
 All {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} will automatically be provisioned as encrypted at no additional charge.
 -  10 IOPS per GB tier option.
 A new tier has been added to the Endurance type {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} to support the most demanding workloads.
 -  All flash-backed storage.  {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
--  Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with with either Endurance or Performance.
+-  Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance.
 -  Hourly Billing option added for storage that is planned to be used for less than a full month.
 -  Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with Performance.
 -  Create a new clone of your data with the [File Storage Volume Duplication feature](how-to-create-duplicate-volume.html).